SalomePlatform/hexablock/doc/gui_prism_join_quad.rst

    Join Quadrangles Dialog Box

-The following data are required :
+The following data are required:

 - From
-        - QA : the set of quads to be joined and from which hexahedrons will be created ( select quads  )
+    - Quadrangles: the set of quadrangles to be joined and from which hexahedra will be created.
-	- QA_1 : a vertex belonging to the set of quads ( select a vertex )
+    - Point a: a vertex belonging to the set of quadrangles.
-	- QA_2 : a vertex belonging to the set of quads ( select a vertex )
+    - Point b: a vertex belonging to the set of quadrangles.

 - To
-        - QB : a quad from the set of targeted quads ( select a quad )
+    - Quadrangle: a quadrangle from the set of targeted quadrangles.
-	- QB_1 : the target vertex of QA_1. belongs to QB ( select a vertex )
+    - Point a: the target vertex (in the target quadrangle) for *From.Point a*.
-	- QB_2 : the target vertex of QA_2. belongs to QB ( select a vertex )
+    - Point b: the target vertex (in the target quadrangle) for *From.Point b*.

 - Grid
-        - size : number of layers of hexahedrons issued from the operation
+    - size: number of layers of hexahedra issued from the operation.

 TUI command: :ref:`tuiprismjoinquad`